 Enrolling Your Child in a Montessori School

+A year before you’d like your child to start attending a Montessori preschool is often the best time to choose and register for a Montessori school.
 If you’re interested in a Montessori preschool for your child, here are two helpful YouTube videos on choosing a Montessori preschool:

 If you’d like to know more about the Montessori method and see it in action, I have lots of posts with YouTube videos showing ideas from Montessori Schools.